 What was your favourite course?

 “My favourite course was Fieldwork and Project Management; this is the course that I described before.
 After working on a small team project with Lund Municipality the previous term, I was eager to begin this larger project with a traffic consulting agency.
-In this course, the entire life-cycle of a cultural analysis was emphasised: from the initial project pitch to hand-over of the deliverable to the client.
-Teams met periodically with course supervisors to provide status updates, but otherwise the execution and success of the projects were entirely in our hands.
+In this course, the entire life-cycle of cultural analysis was emphasised: from the initial project pitch to hand-over of the deliverable to the client.
+Teams met periodically with course supervisors to provide status updates, but otherwise, the execution and success of the projects were entirely in our hands.
 This emphasises the entrepreneurial aspect of cultural analysis as a budding field, and it reinforces self-sufficiency through teamwork.”